2ndSightLab/ai-tracker/issues.md

 ## Issues

-🟡 Delete invalid entries in the XML validator - user has option to delete after reviewing
+🟡 Delete invalid entries in the XML validator - user has option to delete after reviewing - regional nodes at global account level need to be removed.

 🟡 Force redeploy a specific node (one that is green)